-3. Challenge question: Referring to the examples of the key points of the "14th Five-Year Plan" above and the meaning of national economic security, analyse how our country safeguards economic security and explain the importance of economic security.
+3. Challenge question: Referring to the examples of the key points of the "14th Five-Year Plan" above and the meaning of national economic security, analyse how our country safeguards economic security.

 Our country increases the competitiveness of the overall economy and develops the economy through innovation and technology, as well as develops strategic emerging industries such as new generation information technology, biotechnology, new energy, high-end equipment, etc. to safeguard the security of energy resources and national economic development.
-Prioritizing economic development is crucial for building a prosperous country.
-By promoting sustained and healthy economic development, we can provide robust assurances for the country's prosperity, the well-being of its citizens, and social harmony and stability.

-Doinfoucing and Ν Continue to support the "four traditional contrac" of Reinforcing and enhancing Hong Kong's competitive advantages A Continue to support the "four traditional centres" of Hong Kong, namely international financial centre (including global offshore Renminbi business, international asset management and risk management); international transportation centre; international trade centre; and a centre for international legal and dispute resolution services in the Asia-Pacific region.
+~ Continue to many of the "form the litite of the " C Reinforcing and enhancing Hong Kong's competitive advantages A Continue to support the "four traditional centres" of Hong Kong, namely international financial centre (including global offshore Renminbi business, international asset management and risk management); international transportation centre; international trade centre; and a centre for international legal and dispute resolution services in the Asia-Pacific region.
 Raise for the first time the support for Hong Kong to enhance, establish and develop the "four emerging centres", namely an international aviation hub, an international innovation and technology (I&T) centre, a regional intellectual property trading hub and a hub for arts and cultural exchanges between China and the rest of the world.
 Taking forward the development of the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) actively and steadily and supporting Hong Kong to better integrate into the overall development of the country A A Deepen the cooperation between the Mainland, Hong Kong and Macao in economics, trade and science and technology innovation, and deepen and widen mutual access between the financial markets of the Mainland and Hong Kong.
 Deepen Guangdong-Hong Kong-Macao co-operation and Pan-Pearl River Delta regional co-operation, and promote the development of major platforms for Guangdong-Hong Kong-Macao co-operation including Qianhai in Shenzhen, Hengqin in Zhuhai, Nansha in Guangzhou, the Shenzhen-Hong Kong Loop, etc.